satyaprakashparida/OpenInference.LLM.Telemetry/README.md

 ### Components:

-1. **LLMTelemetryHandler**: Intercepts HTTP requests to LLM APIs and automatically adds telemetry.
+1. **LLMTelemetryHandler**: Intercepts HTTP requests to LLM APIs and automatically adds telemetry with proper async/await patterns for all network operations.
-2. **LLMTelemetry**: Core class with methods for creating and managing telemetry activities.
+2. **LLMTelemetry**: Core static class with fully documented methods following C# standards, using underscore (_) prefixed private fields and proper error handling.
-3. **LlmInstrumentation**: Integration with OpenTelemetry for standardized tracing.
+3. **LlmInstrumentation**: Integration with OpenTelemetry for standardized tracing with full XML documentation and async operation support.
-4. **Manual Instrumentation**: Optional direct instrumentation for custom scenarios.
+4. **Manual Instrumentation**: Optional direct instrumentation for custom scenarios with examples following best C# coding practices.

-This architecture allows for flexible integration options while ensuring consistent telemetry data.
+This architecture allows for flexible integration options while ensuring consistent telemetry data and adherence to C# coding standards.

 ## Installation